 - The VIEW_THIS_URL macro resolves to the URL of the bulletin landing page.
 This gives you more control over the text that will direct the viewer to the landing page (see below).

 To include these macros in a bulletin, you can insert them in a bulletin’s header or body.
 If you want most bulletins sent from your organization to include these macros, you can also put them in a bulletin template or in a footer.
 To edit a footer, you must have appropriate access; Account Administrators can create and edit footers.

-The sharing and viewing macros can by including the macro token, surrounded by corresponding double-brackets, or select Share This from the Macros drop-down menu.
+The sharing and viewing macros can be inserted by including the macro token surrounded by corresponding double-brackets, or select Share This from the Macros drop-down menu.